40 Health Symptoms You Should Never Ignore

 While these subtle hormone changes are normal, extreme changes in body hair growth or loss patterns should be closely observed.
 These dramatic changes could signal unhealthy fluctuations in hormone levels.
 In most cases, women with unbalanced hormone levels will see too much hair growth while men will see a loss in body hair.

-Recommendation: If you’ve noticed dramatic hair loss or growth, head to your doctor’s office so you can make sure your hormones are balanced.
+The Remedy Rx: If you've noticed dramatic hair loss or growth, head to your doctor's office so you can make sure your hormones are balanced.

 You've gained a ton of weight, but only around your waist